By Cat, July 2020 (Photo, right, from Wikimedia Commons)

 - Test fruit to see if reconstituted enough; add more water and let rest longer if needed.

 - When reconstituted enough, strain to drain off any remaining water.
-Save the drained water for cooking the plums in step 3, below
+Save dough of the drained water for cooking the plums in step 3, below

 - Halve each fruit, then proceed with step 3, below.